How do employers know you’re the right person for a job? Skills.

 How do you align your resume with the job?
 Read the job description closely.
 Then highlight or underline every skill in the post.

-After you’ve highlighted skills in the job description, what the employer wants will be more apparent than ever.
-Now you can begin adding the skills they’re looking for to your resume.
-You can list the skills in their own section plus add them to the resume profile and work history section using action verbs.
-Doing so makes your resume stronger because it shows employers how you have utilized each of the skills you listed.
+You can list the skills in their own section, plus add them to the resume profile and work history section using action verbs.
+Doing so strengthens your resume because it shows employers how you have utilized each of the listed skills.

 STEP 2